cathrynploehn-NIST/Visualizationintroduction/Assessing Information Visualization.md

 ###Improving user testing

 Many empirical evaluations use simple tasks without capturing the full range of lengthy and complex tasks a user might need to perform.

-Tasks like ranking, clustering, or categorizing are often left out.
-Many evaluations do not report results per task, instead focusing on performance as a whole.
+- Tasks like ranking, clustering, or categorizing are often left out.
+- Many evaluations do not report results per task, instead focusing on performance as a whole.
 Data and tasks are often selected via ad-hoc process.
-A development of task taxonomies would aid in the reuse of user studies.
+- A development of task taxonomies would aid in the reuse of user studies.

+####Other unmeasured aspects of information visualization

+Plaisant (2004) identifies the characteristics and goals of information visualization that make evaluation particulary challenging, reviewed below.

+#####The same data from different perspectives

+Studies tend to observe users for a short period of time using a specific tool or visualization.
+However, the process of discovery using information visualization in practice involves longer stretches of time with many different tools, looking at a dataset from different points of views.

+Longitudinal studies and domain experts are beneficial for realistic measurement, but often difficult to integrate into studies.

+#####Answering unasked questions

+One of the benefits of information is the enarthing and answering of new, unasked questions.

+However, evaluations tend to measure the performance of specified, pre canned questions.
+Plaisant (2004) suggests allowing the users to explore the data on their own as one possible remedy.

+#####Chances of discovery

+The chance of a payoff, in other words.
+A measure of estimating the chances of discovering a trend or phenomena in the data has not been implmented in many studies.

+Furthermore, the ripple effect of an increased awareness a visualization may bring (such as network administrators being more aware of network traffic) should also be measured.

+###Universal usability

+Evaluations should take into consideration the level of usability for people with varied computer capabilities, cognitive ability, visual impairment, etc.

+###Improving evaluation

+Plaisant (2004) suggests two ways to improve the evaluation of visualization:
+- create benchmark data sets and tasks, such as has been done at the [InfoVis2003 contest](http://www.cs.umd.edu/hcil/iv03contest/)
+- aggregate case studies

 #Sources

 Chin, D. N., & Crosby, M. E. (2002).
 Introduction to the special issue on empirical evaluation of user models and user modeling systems.
 User Modeling and User-Adapted Interaction, 12(2), 105-109.